Military Band Service of the Armed Forces of the Republic of Belarus: Exemplary Military Band

 The Exemplary Military Band (also known as the Central Band of the Armed Forces), is the senior-most military unit in the service.
 It was founded on the basis of the Staff Band of the Belorussian Military District, which itself was founded on 1 April 1950.
 On 13 August 2003, the band gained the honorary title of "Honored Collective of the Republic of Belarus".

 Band of the Guard of Honor

 The Band of the Honor Guard Company of the Minsk Military Commandant of the Armed Forces of Belarus was founded on July 1, 1995, as the Military Band of the Minsk Garrison's Office.
 Since 2018, the band has used chromatic fanfare trumpets in its ranks.
-For 21 years until 2016, the commander of the orchestra was Serguei Kostiuchenko.
+For 21 years until 2016, the commander of the orchestra was Sergey Kostiuchenko.
 It works alongside the honor guard company in taking part in ceremonies in Belarus and abroad.
 The orchestra's repertoire is based on Belarusian, Russian and foreign music.

 The following have served as directors of the Band of the Honor Guard: